dee-encoder/-BIT2203-AdvancedProgramming-CAT-/LifeCycleServlet/README.md

 ## How to Run
 Requires a servlet container (Apache Tomcat), since Servlets don't run as standalone Java programs.

-1. Compile with the Servlet API on the classpath: javac -cp servlet-api.jar LifecycleDemoServlet.java
+1. Compile with the Servlet API on the classpath: javac -cp servlet-api.jar LifecycleServlet.java
-2. Deploy to a Tomcat webapp and access via: http://localhost:8080/yourapp/LifecycleDemoServlet
+2. Deploy to a Tomcat webapp and access via: http://localhost:8080/jgrasp/LifecycleServlet
 3. Watch the Tomcat console output — it will print lifecycle log messages in order as the servlet is initialized, handles requests, and is eventually destroyed.

 ## Requirements